Mikosantos/LBYARCH_ConvertGrayDoubleToInt/README.md

 ## **Correctness Check**

-Initially, the outputs from the **C** and **x86 programs** were manually verified against the expected values stated in the project specification.
+Initially, the outputs from the **C** and **x86 programs** were verified against the expected values stated in the project specification.
 ### **Example Input and Output**
 **Input:**
 - Height, Width: `3 4`